|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Once you pass the exam process and your name is placed on the eligible register, you become part of the pool of candidates from which hiring agencies can select their candidates for a position.

 When it is time to fill the vacancy, the county will request a list from the Merit System.
 We will find all eligible candidates available for the position, sorted by score, and refer the top candidates to the county.
 Usually the county will get the names of the 15 candidates with the highest scores.
 However, many times candidates who are in the top 15 have had some change since originally applying, and may not be available for the vacancy in question.
 Then the county can request additional names from our office, so the county is always able to work with 15 “active” job seekers.
 The county is not obligated to request these supplemental lists, but in the case of a shortage of qualified candidates, counties are often anxious to consider all options.

-For more information about the Minnesota Rules that guide our operation, see MN Rules Part 9575.
+For more information about the Minnesota Rules that guide our operation, see Minnesota Rules Part 9575.

 Sometimes, counties will “pull” the eligible list as it stands before ever posting a vacancy in a local newspaper.
 However, many times, there are not very many candidates on the existing list, so a county will post a vacancy locally and solicit interest in the job they have open.

 Often the county will require that you complete a local county application and submit it to the local human resources office in addition to being Merit eligible.
 That means that, even if you have already taken the exam and are on the list, you still have to submit a county application by the application deadline.

 Regardless of the county process, when it comes time to hire, the county is generally obligated to hire from candidates identified as “eligible” by the Merit System.